zonemaster/zonemaster/README.md

 domains `ed25519.nl` and `superdns.nl` will reveal if the Zonemaster installation has the support or not for algorithms 15 and 16, respectively.

-All supported OSs, except CentOS 7, support algorithms 15 and 16.
+All supported OSs support algorithms 15 and 16.

 ## Translation